caiodesign/time-to-another-trip/README.md

 ## Installing
-You have 2 ways to install this project in your system, the easy way and the "not so bad" way.
+There is 2 ways to run this project in your system, the easy way and the "not so bad" way.

 ### Easy way (Docker):
+You don't have to install `NodeJS` and `Java` to run the project in this way, all you have to do is install the [Docker](https://docs.docker.com/compose/install/)
+, clone/download the project to your system and run a single command line in your terminal.

 Clone or download de project to your system.
 ```